 The Family Supplemental Subsistence Allowance is a benefit designed to provide certain low-income military members with an additional allowance to help them afford nutritional food for themselves and their families.

 Many military members receive total pay and compensation that is on par with their civilian counterparts.
-However, some members may find it difficult to make ends meet.
+Some members may find it difficult to make ends meet.
 This may be more common among junior and middle enlisted members with families.
 Depending on your total income and the size of your family, you may be eligible for Supplemental Nutrition Assistance Program (SNAP) benefits (formerly known as the Food Stamp Program).
-However, SNAP is only available to servicemembers living in the US.
-It is not available overseas.
+SNAP is only available to service members living in the U.S. It is not available overseas.

 Family Supplemental Subsistence Allowance